Admission to the Counseling Master’s Program

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

-Applicants seeking admission for summer and fall should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Jan.
+Applicants seeking admission for fall should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Jan.
 15. Applicants seeking admission for spring should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Sept.
 15.

 Tuition for 2014-15: $720 per credit